 I have been recently to several restaurants and it became very obvious that communication between front of house and kitchen was not practised and in the second, staff wasn't able to explain a specific dish to asking guests.

 In France & Germany, waiting in a restaurant is a trade.
-You will go
+You will go through an apprenticeship and takes 2-3 years.
+The difference is noticeable (although French waiter have the reputation of being arrogant - the service is still outstanding).

 So what does staff need to know and what talents should you be looking for in a recruit?